 Menthol and other flavors have been used by the tobacco industry for decades to target communities with low incomes as well as African American and LGBTQ youth and young adults.
-Tobacco industry documents reveal aggressive marketing, including cheaper prices and more advertising of menthol cigarettes in African American neighborhoods.
-Today, 7 out of 10 African American youth who smoke, and 5 out of 10 youth smokers overall, smoke menthol cigarettes.
-Among middle and high school students who use e-cigarettes, more than 8 out of 10 use a flavored product.
+Tobacco industry documents reveal aggressive marketing, including cheaper prices and more advertising of menthol cigarettes in African American neighborhoods.43 Today, 7 out of 10 African American youth who smoke, and 5 out of 10 youth smokers overall, smoke menthol cigarettes.45 Among middle and high school students who use e-cigarettes, more than 8 out of 10 use a flavored product.46

-Today in Maine, compared to current tobacco use among adults (17.8%), tobacco use is greater among adults who do not have a high school diploma (38.4%); who earn less than \$15,000 annual income (35.3%); and who experience depression (42.4%).
-Tobacco use is also higher in LGBTQ populations.
-More than 1 in 5 LGBTQ adults in America smoke, which is 30% higher than other adults, and LGBTQ students start smoking younger and smoke more frequently compared to their non-LGBTQ peers.
-According to the 2019 Maine Integrated Youth Health Survey, 22.9% of transgender high school students and 14.7% of gay/lesbian students use tobacco products, excluding e-cigarettes, compared with 9.8% of cisgender and 9.6% of heterosexual students, respectively.
+Today in Maine, compared to current smoking among adults (16.5%), cigarette use is greater among adults who do not have a high school diploma (37.3%); who earn less than \$15,000 annual income (35.3%); and who experience depression (42.6%).47 Tobacco use is also higher in LGBTQ populations.
+More than 1 in 5 LGBTQ adults in America smoke, which is 30% higher than other adults, and LGBTQ students start smoking younger and smoke more frequently compared to their non-LGBTQ peers.48 According to the 2019 Maine Integrated Youth Health Survey, 22.9% of transgender high school students and 14.7% of gay/lesbian students use tobacco products, excluding e-cigarettes, compared with 9.8% of cisgender and 9.6% of heterosexual students, respectively.49